-Likewise, if your goal is to use insights drawn from social media comments as proxy for customer survey responses, you need a flexible platform that offers rich reporting and customizability.
+Likewise, suppose your goal is to use insights drawn from social media comments as proxy for customer survey responses.
+In that case, you need a flexible voice of customer platform that offers rich reporting and customizability.

-To get the best return on your investment, choose a solution provider who has deep experience solving problems similar to yours.
+To get the best return on your investment, choose a solution provider with deep experience solving problems similar to yours.

-Here’s some advice from our own CEO who recommends you ask 4 questions when evaluating a potential partner:
+Here’s some advice from our CEO who recommends you ask four questions when evaluating a potential partner:

 - What’s the ROI going to be?